Bronson-Brown-deVost/test-sqe-api/README.md

 ## Database

-I setup a modules in the `(project root)/db` folder called `sqe-mariadb.js`.
+I setup a modules in the `(project root)/db` folder called `sqe-mariadb.js`, which uses the [official MariaDB Node.js connector](https://mariadb.com/kb/en/library/about-mariadb-connector-nodejs/).
 Once it is loaded, it created a pool of database connections, which can be accessed via convenience functions.
 Since requiring files in Node basically creates a singleton (see above), you can just require this file anywhere and you will get the already existing instance of it with the preloaded pool.
 It should be expanded if we continue in this direction.
 I added a transaction handler for multiple queries that should be handled as part of a single transaction.
 We would need something for prepared queries too.
 Perhaps other conveniences.

 ## Controllers